miku86/notes/dom-enlightment.md

 document.getElementById('C').textContent = 'dude';
 ```

 The `insertAdjacentHTML()` method, which only works on Element nodes, is a good deal more precise than the previously mentioned methods.
-Using this method its possible to insert nodes before the beginning tag, after the beginning tag, before the end tag, and after the end tag.
+Using this method it's possible to insert nodes before the beginning tag, after the beginning tag, before the end tag, and after the end tag.

 ## 1.9 Extracting parts of the DOM tree as JavaScript strings